 The first thing you must do when deciding to employ someone is to work out how much you can afford to pay them.
 Be sure that you do not pay them anything less than the national minimum wage.
 This would be illegal, but of course also has serious ethical consequences.

-You want to make sure that your employees are taken care of not only to abide by the law but also because staff loyalty is vital to any business particularly one that is just starting out - if staff feel underappreciated, they don’t tend to stay around for long.
+You want to make sure that your employees are taken care of not only to abide by the law but also because staff loyalty is vital to any business particularly one that is just starting out - staff feeling underappreciated, is one of the top reasons why employees leave the company.
 It may be tempting to skimp on expenses as you will be used to paying close attention to your outgoings but pay your employees what they deserve, for the work they provide and allow time to see this investment work in your favor.

 Advertise the Job